doxeylab/learn-genomics-in-linux/task3/README.md

 ![#1589F0](https://placehold.it/15/1589F0/000000?text=+) Q5) How many genes were annotated with COGS?
 What proportion of total genes is this?

 Column 6 of this .tsv file lists the COGs.
-To print out just column 6, do the following:
+To print out only column 6, you can use the `cut` command as follows:

 ```
 cut -f6 PROKKA_09182018.tsv